v8/v8.dev/src/blog/system-analyzer.md

 We click on the file position section of the Map panel to see where this `isNegative` property is added in the source code.

-So now the question being *how can we address the function deoptimization problem by using the insight we generated from the tool*?
+So now the question being *how can we address the performance regression by using the insight we generated from the tool*?

 The minimal solution would be to always initialise the `isNegative` property.
 As a common advice we say that all instance properties should be initialised in the constructor.